smart-mapf/smart/README.md

 # Scalable Multi-Agent Realistic Testbed (SMART)

+### Log May 27
+ - Stream the execution progress to the browser:
+   - "type": exec_progress;
+   - "agent": index of the agent;
+   - "finished": total number of finished actions;
+   - "total": total number of finished actions;

 ### Log May 26
  - Stream the status change of agents to browser.
 Status values:
    - "initialized": finish the initialization;